Brazil (1985 film): Writing

 Gilliam sometimes refers to this film as the second in his "Trilogy of Imagination" films, starting with Time Bandits (1981) and ending with The Adventures of Baron Munchausen (1988).
 All are about the "craziness of our awkwardly ordered society and the desire to escape it through whatever means possible".
 All three movies focus on these struggles and attempts to escape them through imagination—Time Bandits, through the eyes of a child; Brazil, through the eyes of a man in his thirties; and Munchausen, through the eyes of an elderly man.
-In 2013, Gilliam also called Brazil the first instalment of a dystopian satire trilogy it forms with 1995's 12 Monkeys and 2013's The Zero Theorem (although he later denied having said this).
+In 2013, Gilliam also called Brazil the first installment of a dystopian satire trilogy, preceding 12 Monkeys (1995) and The Zero Theorem (2013), although he later denied having said this.

 Gilliam has stated that Brazil was inspired by George Orwell's Nineteen Eighty-Four—which he has admitted never having read—but is written from a contemporary perspective rather than looking to the future as Orwell had.
 In Gilliam's words, his film was "the Nineteen Eighty-Four for 1984".
 Critics and analysts have pointed to many similarities and differences between the two, an example being that contrary to Winston Smith, Sam Lowry's spirit did not capitulate as he sank into complete catatonia.

 The film's ending bears a strong similarity to the short story "An Occurrence at Owl Creek Bridge" by Ambrose Bierce.
 The tragicomic tone and philosophy of the film bear many resemblances to absurdist drama, a genre for which Brazil co-writer Tom Stoppard is widely acclaimed.

+Gilliam tried to get finance for the film from Handmade Films after Monty Python's Life of Brian (1979).
+It was rejected but the studio agreed to finance Time Bandits.
+The success of that movie enabled Gilliam to obtain finance for Brazil from Universal.

+Casting

+Jonathan Pryce described the role of Sam Lowry as the highlight of his career, along with that of Lytton Strachey in Carrington.

+Robert De Niro read the script and expressed interest in the role of Jack Lint, but Gilliam had already promised the part to Palin, a friend and regular collaborator.
+Palin described the character as "someone who was everything that Jonathan Pryce's character wasn't: he's stable, he had a family, he was settled, comfortable, hard-working, charming, sociable—and utterly and totally unscrupulous.
+That was the way we felt we could bring out the evil in Jack Lint."
+De Niro still wanted a part in the film after being denied the Lint role, so Gilliam offered him the smaller role of Tuttle.